linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 register new domains you won't be able to assign your nameservers as their authoritative nameservers.

-It might be tempting to use your registrar's nameserver.
-Doing so can cause issues if you ever decide to transfer your domain.
+It might be tempting to use your registrar's nameserver for this instead of Linode's.
+Be warned that doing so can cause issues if you ever decide to transfer your domain.
 The registrars will often remove the zone file from their nameserver when a transfer begins but you can not update the nameservers until the transfer ends.

 In the case of the nameservers you operate, this would mean all of the domains under your administration would lose service until the transfer is over.
-When you use the Linode nameserver, there is no loss of service during a transfer of domain from one registrar to another.
+When you use the Linode nameserver, there is no loss of service during a transfer of your nameserver domain from one registrar to another.

 For more information on the Linode DNS Manager, see [DNS Manager](https://www.linode.com/docs/networking/dns/dns-manager).